nlopez59/MortgageWorkspace/readme.md

 CICS loads applications from the DFH**RPL** DD in its JCL.
 That DD is modified to include the load PDS(s) of all CICS applications.

-Using dbb-zappbuild's "HLQ='DBB.POC'" will add MortApp load modules to a PDS called "DBB.POC.LOAD" PDS which is part of the RPL DD concatenation.
+Using dbb-zappbuild's "HLQ='DBB.POC'" will add MortApp load modules to a PDS called "DBB.POC.LOAD" PDS that is part of the RPL DD concatenation.
 <img src="images/rpl.png" width="700">

 This is a short-cut in deploying a load module during a DBB User Build.
 Typically, a Deployment server is used to copy a load module into an RPL lib.